 60 mins = £15 per person

-Classes are for a six week course block and are held at Wendover Heights Veterinary Centre (Wendover) on Monday evenings, Widmer Equestrian Centre (Lacey Green) on Tuesday evenings and Woodrow High House Sports Centre (nr Shardeloes Equestrian Centre, Amersham) on Wednesday evenings.
+Classes are run in blocks and are held at Wendover Heights Veterinary Centre (Wendover) on Monday evenings, Widmer Equestrian Centre (Lacey Green) on Tuesday evenings and Woodrow High House Sports Centre (nr Shardeloes Equestrian Centre, Amersham) on Wednesday evenings.

 More classes coming soon!
 Please keep an eye on the website, Facebook or email firstname.lastname@example.org, for further details.